Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/element/special/DataFilter.md

 # DataFilter

-## Introduction

 The `DataFilter` component allows you to filter data from the global or template context before rendering its content.
 It is particularly useful for conditional display of elements based on dynamic complex criteria, such as filtering lists, trees, or data subsets.

 ## Properties
-- `filters` (array, required): Array of filter objects, each specifying properties and conditions to check
+- `filters` (array, required): Array of filter objects, each specifying properties and conditions to check:
-  - `subjectsWithProperty` (string): Property to check in the data, acts as namespace
+  - `subjectsWithProperty` (string): Property to check in the data, acts as namespace.
-  - `andConditions` (array): List of conditions that must all be true
+  - `andConditions` (array): List of conditions that must all be true.
-  - `orConditions` (array): List of conditions where at least one must be true
+  - `orConditions` (array): List of conditions where at least one must be true.
   - Available conditions:
-    - `when`: Checks a condition on a value
+    - `when`: Checks a condition on a value.
-    - `is`: Compares exact equality
+    - `is`: Compares exact equality.
-    - `isNot`: Checks inequality
+    - `isNot`: Checks inequality.
-    - `isEmpty`: Checks if a value is empty
+    - `isEmpty`: Checks if a value is empty.
+    - `isNotEmpty`: Checks if a value is not empty.
-    - `contains`: Checks if a value contains a substring
+    - `contains`: Checks if a value contains a substring.
-    - `>=`, `<=`, `>`, `<`: Numeric comparisons
+    - `>=`, `<=`, `>`, `<`: Numeric comparisons.
-    - `compareAsDates`: Boolean to compare values as dates
+    - `compareAsDates`: Boolean to compare values as dates.
-    - `whenFilterableData`: Specifies the data path to filter, must include the namespace
+    - `whenFilterableData`: Specifies the data path to filter, must include the namespace.
 - `context` (string, optional): Context to filter (`global` or `template`).
-Default: `global`
+Default: `global`.
-- `content` (object/array, required): Content to render after filtering
+- `content` (object/array, required): Content to render after filtering.

 ## Behavior
-- Applies all filters to the selected context before content rendering
+- Applies all filters to the selected context before content rendering.
-- Supports complex filtering conditions with `andConditions` and `orConditions`
+- Supports complex filtering conditions with `andConditions` and `orConditions`.
-- Allows recursive filtering while preserving data structure
+- Allows recursive filtering while preserving data structure.
-- Can be combined with other components to create interactive filtering interfaces
+- Can be combined with other components to create interactive filtering interfaces.
-- Supports dynamic filtering based on application state
+- Supports dynamic filtering based on application state.

 ## Filterable Data Structure